D3dl3g/Magic-Mirror/README.md

 ------------

 ### Kiosk Window
-Now we setup the Kiosk display most of this is pretty uniform accross MM builds so im not explaining it
+Now we setup the Kiosk display most of this is pretty uniform accross kiosk builds so im not explaining what all the triggers do.

 ```
 nano ~/kiosk